happypeter/LGCB/book/linux_intro.md

 title: What is Linux?
 ---

-Linux is a Unix-like operating systerm, written in 1991 by Linus Torvalds.
+Linux is written in 1991 by Linus Torvalds.

 Unix was born in 1969 in Bell Lab.

-Linux is a Unix-like os.
+Linux is a Unix-like operating systerm.

 <center><img src="./images/linus.jpg"></center>